-- 51. Under the department of Finance and Economic Planning, all the requisite County Strategic and Development Plans have been prepared and the budget estimates of revenue and expenditure of the county for the 2013/14-2016/17 financial years have been formulated, approved and operationalized; the Integrated Financial Management System (IFMIS) complete with all modules such as e-procurement have been adopted and relevant staff and special groups trained for the same.
-To facilitate fiscal operations of the County Government, a 21-room block for the County Treasury was constructed; the County Planning Unit at Homa Bay renovated; 21No. motor vehicles procured for CEC members and Chief Officers; and functions of the department restructured to enhance efficiency and service delivery. - 52.
-Under the County Executive Services, the Old Municipal Building housing the Governor's Office has been renovated and re-roofed; the Office of the Governor has been extended and equipped; the perimeter wall of the compound housing the Office of the Governor has been completed; the parking lot and extend reception area as well as guard rooms at the gate have been constructed; a stand-by generator has been purchased and housed permanently; 4No.sub-county offices have been constructed and 3No.sub-county offices renovated; the residences of the Governor and the Deputy Governor have been renovated; and offices installed with various ICT and security equipment.
-Equally, relevant personnel have been recruited and provided with modern offices including 10 CEC members; 10 Chief Officers; 7 members of the County Public Service Board, 8 Sub-County Administrators and 39 Ward Administrators.
-All the necessary frameworks for management of the public service have been established.

-53. Under the County Assembly, all the relevant offices of the legislature have been operationalized and 74 staff recruited at the head-quarter and 120 staff at the wards; assembly operations have been streamlined to effectively carry out all legislative, oversight and representation mandates; and 18No.
-Priority bills have been enacted for the operationalization of the County Government.
-On the infrastructure front, the main assembly and all its offices, conference halls and committee rooms have been renovated and equipped; all its systems installed including water and sewerage systems, modern ICT equipment as wells burglar-proof windows and doors; and a high perimeter fencing complete with modern parking lot constructed.
+- 59. Under the department of Finance and Economic Planning, public management of county financial resources have been improved and the necessary framework established for sustained economic growth of the county.
+All the requisite County strategic and development plans have been prepared as well as estimates of revenue and expenditure for all the years during which they were formulated, approved and operationalized.
+Financial transactions can now efficiently be tracked through the full adoption of the Integrated Financial Management System (IFMIS) complete with all modules such as e-procurement.
+All the fiscal operations of the County Government are now housed in a 21-room block for the County Treasury which was constructed in 2013.
+Again, office accommodation for the county planning function at Homa Bay with renovation of the County Planning Unit.
+Transport has also been improved for senior officers what with the 21No. motor vehicles procured for CEC members and Chief Officers.
+The establishment of a regional bank could also improve financial access and spur further economic development in the Lake Basin Region. - 6o.
+Under the County Executive Services, the framework for the operationalization of all government functions have been put in place and office accommodation improved since the Old Municipal Building housing the Governor's Office was renovated, re-roofed, extended, furnished and equipped with all the relevant systems.
+Security of county assets in the compound has been enhanced since a complete perimeter wall, a guard house and a stand-by generator were provided.
+At the field administration level, office accommodation has been enhanced through construction of 4No. new sub-county offices and renovation of 3No. old sub-county offices.
+Equally, government reception has been enhanced since the residences of the Governor and the Deputy Governor were renovated. and offices installed with various ICT and security equipment.
+Overall, service delivery has been improved significantly since all the relevant offices were created, housed and filled with able personnel including 10 CEC members; 10 Chief Officers; 7 members of the County Public Service Board, 8 Sub-County Administrators and 39 Ward Administrators. - 61.
+Under the County Assembly, the framework for representation, oversight and legislation has been put in place fully and all the relevant offices have been established, accommodated and operationalized with 74 staff who were recruited at the head-quarter and 120 staff placed at the wards.
+Already, all the 18No. priority bills have been enacted for the complete operationalization of the County Government.
+On the infrastructure front alone, the main assembly hall and all its offices, conference and committee rooms have been modernized and equipped.
+All systems including for water and sewerage, ICT as wells burglar-proof windows and doors; and a high perimeter fencing complete with modern parking lot have been put in place.